German Submarines to Attack Aerial Threats with Missiles

 Wider Effects

-Submarines’ ability to hit air threats without coming to the surface changes how underwater battles are fought.
-Countries with strong anti-submarine warfare (ASW) skills will have to adjust to this new issue and may spend on countermeasures.
+Submarines can engage air threats without surfacing, altering the dynamics of underwater battles.
+Countries that are proficient at anti-submarine warfare (ASW) will have to deal with this new problem and may have to spend money on ways to stop it.
 Simultaneously, this advancement paves the way for further advancements in submarine technology, such as enhanced communication and increased automation.